Why do we need palm oil?

-- About 19% of our palm oil comes from physically certified sources (RSPO Mass Balance and Segregated and up from 9% in 2014).
+- 19% of our palm oil comes from physically certified sources (RSPO mass balance and segregated, up from 9% in 2014).

 - We have implemented a robust traceability and risk verification system on the ground with the Global Forest Watch tool to enable us to track deforestation risks.
 We did this in partnership with the World Resources Institute, as well as our other partners Proforest and Daemeter.

 - 100% of the palm oil for our new Sei Mangkei factory in North Sumatra, Indonesia, is traceable to mills, and potentially links to 5,000 independent smallholders in the surrounding area.

 Since March 2015, all the palm oil we buy directly for our European and Australian and New Zealand foods businesses has been RSPO segregated.
 We have also started sourcing RSPO certified mass balance volumes for our North American and Latin American markets, and for our brand Dove.
 The remaining volume is covered by GreenPalm certificates.
 Over 2015-2020, Unilever will phase out GreenPalm as we progress towards 100% physically certified oil by 2019.